mathigon/textbooks/content/probability/content.md

 <!-- if you get this one wrong, it changes the labels and asks you again -->

 ::: column.grow
 Let’s try it with you drawing your own picture!
 Get out a piece of paper and a pencil.
 Let’s say there’s a crowd of 100 people.
 25 of those 100 people are _{.pill.red} wearing flip-flops_.
-Of those 25 people, 10 are _{.pill.red} wearing flip-flops_ AND they're _{.pill.blue} wearing sunglasses_.
+Of those 25 people, 10 are _{.pill.red}wearing flip-flops_ AND they're _{.pill.blue} wearing sunglasses_.
 Of those NOT _{.pill.red} wearing flip-flops_, 20 are _{.pill.blue} wearing sunglasses_.
 Draw a picture of the 100 people arranged in a square, with rectangles like those above, using these numbets.
 What is the probability that someone who is _{.pill.blue} wearing sunglasses_ will also be _{.pill.red} wearing flip-flops_? [[1/3]]

-::: column(width=220)
+::: column(width=180)

-    img(src="images/flipFlopsSunglasses.jpg" width=220)
+    img(src="images/flipFlopsSunglasses.jpg" width=180)

 :::